 If you’re a chronic over-packer like me, this can save you serious dough on baggage fees by giving you forewarning that items need to be left at home, or re-arranged among bags.
 A scale is also more handy in some ways because it’s not tied to any one bag.
 Weigh your entire family’s bags with one device, then toss the scale in your checked bag.
 You may want to check out our lightweight luggage picks!

 Ok, so we don’t actually recommend drilling holes and trying to integrate a power bank into your suitcase, but you can buy a dedicated power bank to carry with you when you travel.
 Just remember to keep it with you, as most airlines prohibit leaving a power bank in your checked luggage.

 While you want something compact for everyday carrying in a purse or pocket, you can easily go with a larger, more powerful battery to keep in your luggage.
 Yes, you won’t have those handy exterior ports on your suitcase, but the battery itself will be basically the same thing that ships inside all of these fancy suitcases.

 Using location tracking to prevent and find lost luggage is the most complex to implement, with most solutions offering tracking via cellular or Bluetooth.
 GPS systems are available, but generally require purchasing a subscription.

 In addition, keep in mind that tracking devices may need to be charged regularly.
-This means that your tracking device could potentially run out of juice on a long haul flight, defeating the purpose of having a tracking device once you arrive.
+This means that your tracking device could potentially run out of juice on a long haul flight, defeating the purpose of having that device once you arrive.

 Tile offers the simplest and most popular devices, with Bluetooth tracking that takes advantage of their user network once your item is out of your phone’s range.
 The battery lasts for one year, then you’ll need to replace the tracker.